 Dr. Nackoney has extensive experience working in sub-Saharan African countries, with particular focus on the Democratic Republic of the Congo (DRC), Tanzania, and Kenya.

-Dr. Nackoney has 20 years of experience as a geographer applying GIS and remote sensing technologies to benefit land use planning, ecological conservation, food security, and information development in Africa.
-She is passionate about land governance, land tenure, and promoting equitable property rights worldwide.
-Dr. Nackoney’s prior research at the University of Maryland (UMD) focused on building capacity for participatory mapping and forest zoning with local communities in the Democratic Republic of the Congo (DRC), simulating scenario-based models of agricultural expansion and deforestation, and developing data, approaches and tools to benefit biological conservation and food security in African countries.
+Dr. Nackoney has over 20 years of experience as a geographer specializing in applying geospatial technology and analysis to advance information development around biological conservation and sustainable land use and governance, including participatory mapping and community land use planning approaches.
+Dr. Nackoney’s prior research at the University of Maryland (UMD) focused on building capacity for participatory mapping and forest zoning with local communities in the Democratic Republic of the Congo (DRC), simulating scenario-based models of agricultural expansion and deforestation, and developing data, approaches and tools to advance biological conservation and food security in African countries.
 Prior to UMD, she worked at the World Resources Institute (WRI) on ecosystem services mapping in Kenya and at the University of Georgia on land cover change mapping.
-She currently serves as President of the Society for Conservation GIS (SCGIS) and is on the board for Congo Education Partners, which assists a small rural college in northern DRC.
+She currently serves on the Board of Directors for the Society for Conservation GIS (SCGIS) and is on the Advisory Board for Congo Education Partners, which assists a small rural college in northern DRC.